 As a pedestrian, bicyclist, or motorcycle rider, you can face even higher hurdles when you file your no-fault claim.
 Your auto insurer will likely claim that there was no accident involved at all.
 You and your auto accident attorneys will need to use police reports, witness testimony, and accident reconstruction experts to prove that you are entitled to no-fault benefits at all.

 Serious Hit and Run Accidents Need Uninsured Motorist Coverage

 The more serious the hit and run accident, the bigger the risk is that an injured motorist’s recovery will go unpaid.
 With no defendant in sight, a fatal hit and run accident can leave the deceased’s family searching for a way to make up the loss of support, income, and companionship.
 Traditional third party litigation is not an option because there is no at-fault driver to sue.

 The answer is uninsured motorist coverage.
 This voluntary insurance policy fills the gap when an injured motorist cannot get Third Party damages from the negligent driver.
 Also called an underinsured motorist policy, this insurance allows you to file a claim against your own insurance provider for damages normally excluded from the no-fault process, including:

 How much you or your family can receive depends on the caps on your policy.

 Hit and run accidents make recovery difficult for injured motorists, pedestrians, and cyclists.
 It takes a skilled auto accident attorney to find and preserve insurance claims to fill the void left behind by a missing at-fault driver.
-If you have been seriously injured by a hit and run driver, contact Christensen Law, a Michigan hit and run attorney, today for a free consultation.
+If you have been seriously injured by a hit and run driver, contact Christensen Law, a Michigan hit and run lawyer, today for a free consultation.